Katherine Legge

-Katherine Anne Legge (/ˈlɛɡ/ LEG-'; born 12 July 1980) is a British professional auto racing driver who has competed in the NASCAR Cup Series, NASCAR Xfinity Series, IndyCar Series, IMSA SportsCar Championship.
-She holds the record for the fastest qualifying effort for a woman in Indianapolis 500 history, set in 2023, and was the first woman to win a major open-wheel race in North America in 2005.
+Katherine Anne Legge (/ˈlɛɡ/ LEG-'; born 12 July 1980) is a British racing driver.
+Legge has competed in the highest levels of global motorsport, including NASCAR, IndyCar, Formula E and IMSA, and tested for Minardi in Formula One.
+She became the first woman to win a major open-wheel race in North America in 2005, and holds the record for the fastest qualifying effort for a woman in Indianapolis 500 history, set in 2023.
+She is the first woman to attempt Double Duty, having competed in the 2026 Indianapolis 500 and the 2026 Coca-Cola 600 on the same day.
+In NASCAR, Legge is the most recent woman to start a NASCAR Cup Series race.

-Legge is represented by BRANDed Management and long-time talent manager Klint Briney, who also oversaw the career of nine-time Indy 500 starter Sarah Fisher.

 Racing career

 Early racing and Atlantics

 Prior to joining the Toyota Atlantic series, Guildford-born Legge raced in several developmental open-wheel series in Britain, including Formula Three, Formula Renault and Formula Ford.
 In 2000, she was the first woman to achieve a pole in a Zetec race.
 In 2001, she beat Kimi Räikkönen's lap record and achieved a pole, and she was the first woman to receive the BRDC's "Rising Star" accolade.

 Legge's move to the United States came about in 2004, when, after running out of finances to continue her racing career, she visited the UK offices of Cosworth, refusing to leave until she had met Cosworth boss Kevin Kalkhoven.
 Kalkhoven sent his daughter to speak to Legge to get her to leave: after a brief conversation with Legge, she instead told Kalkhoven that he should meet with her.
 Kalkhoven then offered her a drive in the first three rounds of the 2005 Toyota Atlantic Championship with Polestar Motor Racing: this was her first full-time drive.
 She won the series opener at Long Beach in her first career Atlantic start.
 In doing so, she became the first woman to win a developmental open-wheel race in North America.
 Legge went on to take her second and third wins of the season at Edmonton and San Jose.
 She finished the season third in the championship with three wins and five podiums.
 She also received the Toyota Atlantic BBS Rising Star 2005 Award.

 In November 2005, Legge became the first woman to test a Formula One car since Sarah Fisher in 2002, when she tested on the second and third days (22 and 23 November) of the Minardi team's final testing session at Vallelunga.
-After she crashed after 2 laps on her first run on the track, it was decided to postpone the test until the following day, on which she completed 27 laps with a best lap time of 1:21.176.
+After she crashed after two laps on her first run on the track, it was decided to postpone the test until the following day, on which she completed 27 laps with a best lap time of 1:21.176.
 She was also the first woman to test an A1 Grand Prix car, on 9–11 December 2005 with A1 Team Great Britain.

-She received the 2005 RACER Magazine "Most Promising Road Racer of The Year" award.
+Legge received the 2005 RACER Magazine "Most Promising Road Racer of The Year" award.